saikolusu9/Udacity-Data-Engineering-Nanodegree/Project 6 Capstone Project/README.md

 - The crawler run status is tracked by another lambda function
 - If the crawler successfully completes updating the Glue tables, another lambda function starts the Glue Job.
 - The Glue Job contains the PySpark code that performs the required transformations and loads the transformed data back into S3 bucket in a parquet format, partitioned by Year, Month and Day.
+- Then another Glue Job performs a data quality check on the transformed data loaded into the S3 bucket
 - A Lambda function then performs the copy to staging tables and then finally into Redshift tables